WWF Wrestlemania I

 Prowrestlinghistory.com has a sellout of 22,000 fans paying $502,000.
 The inflation calculator shows that $1.52 million is the equivalent in today’s money.
 The key was closed-circuit TV, which sold 398,000 tickets nationwide for an additional $3.8 million.
 That’s $11.48 million in today’s money.
 Who knows if Vince’s story of the company going under if Mania wasn’t successful is true, but there’s no arguing that the success was tremendous.

--The main event wasn’t a classic wrestling match by any stretch of the imagination, but it had nuclear heat, and Mr. T worked very well in his role.
+Hulk Hogan & Mr. T def.
+Roddy Piper & Paul Orndorff in 13:33.
+The main event wasn’t a classic wrestling match by any stretch of the imagination, but it had nuclear heat, and Mr. T worked very well in his role.
+They did double heat on the babyfaces, which seems odd given their personas, but it worked.
+The finish came when Bob Orton accidentally blasted Orndorff with the cast, leading to a Hogan pinfall. **1/2

 -The finish to the main set up the Orndorff babyface turn, which people forget did put him on a run where he was headlining with Hogan in tags and B shows with Piper.
 Then, the turn on Hogan was record-setting company house show business.
 It’s too bad Orndorff got the biceps injury that affected the rest of his career.
 He may have still been able to be a money player.
 Imagine a heel Orndorff against a babyface Randy Savage as a world title program in 1988.

--Muhammad Ali was really good in his role as special ref on the outside, including a spot where he almost decked Orndorff.
+Muhammad Ali was really good in his role as special ref on the outside, including a spot where he almost decked Orndorff.
 Apparently, that wasn’t planned and Orndorff almost snapped, but the crowd loved it.

-The Verdict: Thumbs Up
+Thumbs Up

 With all that being said, it was a show built around the main event, and as far as a celebrity wrestling match, T probably doesn’t get brought up enough anymore.
 He was perfect in his role here, and the crowd was everything you’d want and more.
 Wendi Richter regained the women’s title and danced with Cyndi Lauper to Girls Just Wanna Have Fun.
 Andre the Giant avoided retirement, bodyslammed his most significant threat, then threw money out to the marks.
 It was a show full of spectacle and feel-good moments, two of the company’s most important factors in their success.
-Listen to the crowd.
+Listen to the qcrowd.
 Did it sound like anyone took the subway home and talked about how disappointed they were?
 For those reasons alone, I’ll go thumbs very slightly up, even if it’s not full of good wrestling.

 Leave a comment